 Don’t charge them a hefty price, remember you were once in their position so charge them a reasonable amount.

-17. Always Buy Used Textbooks
+17. Opt for Used Textbooks

 Books can be real money out of the bank situation.
-You can easily overspend and you can’t even blame yourself for that, cause education is important right!
+You can easily overspend and you can’t even blame yourself for that, cause education is important, right?

 But by using second-hand textbooks you’re literally reducing your costs by 70%.
 If your library has the books you need, you don’t need to buy books at all.